 - Choose a dynamic pricing tool that fits your business needs.
 First, your pricing software should allow you to easily collect as much data as needed to price your product correctly.
 Secondly, it should ‘know’ how to convert this data into meaningful and understandable information.
 Thirdly, the pricing tool needs to be able to use this information to make automated pricing predictions.
 Make sure your software of choice is also easy to use and comes with free service and support.

 - Collect relevant data needed for dynamic pricing.
-To implement your dynamic pricing strategy efficiently, you need to collect data coming from a variety of sources.
+To efficiently implement your dynamic pricing strategy, you need to collect data from various sources.
 In addition to things we mentioned earlier (industry benchmarks, competition data, etc.), you also need to look ‘inward.’
 Be specific with your goals related to company sales, growth, profit margin, and revenue.
 Once you nail down these goals, work out the pricing strategy that will help you reach them.

 - To define what exactly your pricing software will do in terms of collecting and processing data.